California's 44th congressional district

 California's 44th congressional district is a congressional district in the U.S. state of California.
 The district is centered in South Los Angeles and the Los Angeles Harbor Region.
 It is currently represented by Democrat Nanette Barragán.
-The 44th district was created as a result of the redistricting cycle after the 1980 Census.
+The 44th district was created as a result of the redistricting cycle after the 1980 census.

-The 44th district is composed of these cities and communities: Carson, Compton, East Compton, East Rancho Dominguez, Lynwood, North Long Beach, San Pedro, South Gate, Watts, Walnut Park, West Rancho Dominguez, Willowbrook, and Wilmington.
+The 44th district is composed of these cities and communities: Carson, Compton, East Compton, East Rancho Dominguez, Lakewood, Lynwood, North Long Beach, San Pedro, South Gate, Watts, Walnut Park, West Rancho Dominguez, Willowbrook, and Wilmington.

 The congressional district is located in the southern portion of the state and includes part of Los Angeles County.
 The district's current borders are delineated by the 110 freeway in its western border and takes an inward right following the 105 Freeway.
 Following S. Central Avenue north, it then zig-zags its way to Florence Ave at its apex.
 Its eastern border runs mostly along the 710 Freeway until reaching the Pacific Ocean.

 Education

 The following school districts serve the area: Los Angeles Unified School District, Compton Unified School District, Lynwood Unified School District, Long Beach Unified School District, and Paramount Unified School District.

-California State University Dominguez Hills, Compton Community College, and Charles R Drew University of Medicine and Science are the only institutions of higher education in the district.
+California State University Dominguez Hills, Compton Community College, Charles R Drew University of Medicine and Science, and Los Angeles Harbor College are the only institutions of higher education in the district.